Writing the college or scholarship essay doesn’t have to be scary.

 If the essay truly sucks, the rest of the application had better “hit it out of the park.”
 (Maybe the student will have to start in a remedial English class.)
 But some of these students are “starting behind the stadium.”

 Another thing to keep in mind is that colleges are looking for people who will “succeed” on their campus.
 They are looking for character, character-building moments, and work ethic because both character and work ethic precedes accomplishment.
 Who will become the next Elon Musk, a successful entrepreneur, scientist who will cure cancer, etc?
-They are looking for future alumni that they will be proud to advertise, “He came to this school.”
-They want someone who has a clear direction and will continue to move forward in their goals, and eventually contribute to the college.
+They are looking for future alumni that they will be proud to advertise, “He or she attended this school.”
+They want someone with a clear sense of direction and will continue to move forward in their goals, and eventually contribute to the college.

 This essay is your teen’s moment to show that they have confidence in who they are, and they are ready to tackle what college and the world are ready to dish out.